-This outcome measure was originally endorsed in 2004, re-endorsed in 2012 and was submitted for maintenance of endorsement with an additional level of analysis at the hospital level.
+This outcome measure was originally endorsed in 2004, re-endorsed in 2012, and was submitted for maintenance of endorsement with an additional level of analysis at the hospital level.
 Patient fall rate is considered a very important measure of care, as falls are associated with adverse patient outcomes, including injuries that lead to death.
-This measure has similar specifications and testing as measure 0202; therefore, the Committee did not discuss the measure extensively as their considerations were similar for both measures.
-The measure has been in use for many years in public reporting programs in several states (e.g. Colorado, Maine, Massachusetts, etc.) as well as the National Database of Nursing Quality Indicators and others.
-The Committee agreed the measure meets the criteria for NQF endorsement.
+This measure has similar specifications and testing as measure #0202; therefore, the Committee did not discuss the measure extensively as their considerations were similar for both measures.
+The measure has been in use for many years in public reporting programs in several states (e.g., Colorado, Maine, Massachusetts, etc.) as well as the National Database of Nursing Quality Indicators and others.
+The Committee agreed that the measure meets the criteria for NQF endorsement.

-0537: Multifactor Fall Risk Assessment Conducted for All Patients Who Can Ambulate (Centers for Medicare & Medicaid Services): Recommended for reserve status
+0537: Multifactor Fall Risk Assessment Conducted for All Patients Who Can Ambulate (Centers for Medicare & Medicaid Services): Endorsed with reserve status

-Description: Percentage of home health episodes of care in which patients who can ambulate had a multi-factor fall risk assessment at start/resumption of care.; Measure Type: Process; Level of Analysis: Facility; Setting of Care: Home Health; Data Source: Electronic Clinical Data
+Description: Percentage of home health episodes of care in which patients who can ambulate had a multi-factor fall risk assessment at start/resumption of care; Measure Type: Process; Level of Analysis: Facility; Setting of Care: Home Health; Data Source: Electronic Clinical Data

-This process measure, originally endorsed in 2008 and re-endorsed in 2012, was recommended for reserve status because it is a good measure, but there is consistently high performance and limited room for improvement.
+This process measure, originally endorsed in 2008 and re-endorsed in 2012, was recommended for reserve status because it is a solid measure, but there is consistently high performance and limited room for improvement.
 Older people receiving home healthcare have relatively high rates of falls, which are associated with injuries, increased use of healthcare resources, and higher mortality.
-A total of 28-30% of people receiving home health care have a history of two or more falls, or a serious fall in the last 12 month period; however, performance scores indicate that only 7% of home health clients who need emergency care are going for care due to a serious fall.
-The Committee agreed the scientific acceptability of this measure is high.
+A total of 28-30% of people receiving home healthcare have a history of 2 or more falls, or a serious fall in the last 12-month period; however, performance scores indicate that only 7% of home health clients who need emergency care are going for care due to a serious fall.
+The Committee agreed that the scientific acceptability of this measure is high.
 All data are collected electronically from a mandated data set (Outcome and Assessment Information Set), and it is currently publicly reported on Home Health Compare.
-The Committee agreed the measure meets the criteria for NQF endorsement.
-However, agencies tend to perform very well on this measure across the board, as agencies with at least 20 valid episodes are reporting performance rates of 96-98% and the population level performance rate is 95-98%.
-Therefore, the Committee recommended the measure endorsement under reserve status.
+The Committee agreed that the measure meets the criteria for NQF endorsement.
+However, agencies tend to perform very well on this measure across the board, as agencies with at least 20 valid episodes are reporting performance rates of 96-98%, and the population level performance rate is 95-98%.
+Therefore, the Committee recommended the measure for endorsement with reserve status.

-0674: Percent of Residents Experiencing One or More Falls with Major Injury (Long Stay) (Centers for Medicare & Medicaid Services): Recommended consciousness, or subdural hematoma.
+0674: Percent of Residents Experiencing One or More Falls with Major Injury (Long Stay) (Centers for Medicare & Medicaid Services): Endorsed

+Description: This measure reports the percentage of residents who have experienced one or more falls with major injury during their episode of nursing home care ending in the target quarter (3-month period).
+Major injury is defined as bone fractures, joint dislocations, closed head injuries with altered consciousness, or subdural hematoma.
 The measure is based on MDS 3.0 item J1900C, which indicates whether any falls that occurred were associated with major injury.
-Long-stay residents are identified as residents who have had at least 101 cumulative days of nursing facility care; Measure Type: Outcome; Level of Analysis: Facility; Setting of Care: Post Acute/Long Term Care Facility : Nursing Home/Skilled Nursing Facility; Data Source: Electronic Clinical Data
+Long-stay residents are identified as residents who have had at least 101 cumulative days of nursing facility care; Measure Type: Outcome; Level of Analysis: Facility; Setting of Care: Post Acute/Long Term Care Facility: Nursing Home/Skilled Nursing Facility; Data Source: Electronic Clinical Data